Facebook to Restrict Ad Targeting Following Discrimination Settlement

 If you do your own marketing, start testing the performance of the Special Ad Category compared to your existing targeting as soon as possible.
 If you have an agency running your ads, ask what they know about the changes.

-We’ll continue researching the changes and provide updates both here on the blog and during our webinar on August 15.
-We’ll see you then!Register for the august facebook webinar
+We’ll continue researching the changes and provide updates both here on the blog and during our webinar on the changes.
+We’ll see you then!Listen to our webinar on the changes